 One of the other boats our group had rented finally realized we were just floating.
 They came back out and towed us back to the marina.
-Now in boat #2 on our way back to the campsite it started to warm up and I realized that two of us were still on our PJs and no one had on sunscreen.
+Now in boat #2 on our way back to the campsite the weather started to warm up and I realized that two of us were still in our PJs and no one had on sunscreen.

 Family Camping Lesson #2: Even if things seem bad, they probably aren’t.
 And, maybe you’ll make friends along the way.

 Back on the beach at our campsite the kids splashed in the water, took boats back out and had fun.